bitbytebitco/FloatingPoint/README.md

 # FloatingPoint_Combinational
-This is a repository of floating-point combinational vhdl entities (using ieee_proposed)
+This is a repository of single-precision floating-point combinational vhdl entities (using ieee_proposed)

 | Operation     | # LUTS        | DSP   | Max Delay (ns)  | IO |